LadyBluenotes/sarahgerrard.me/content/reflecting-on-1-year-in-oss.md

 An open-source community thrives on more than just identifying problems through issues and proposing solutions via pull requests.
 Your contribution can significantly impact a project in various ways beyond just these methods.

-1. **Answer questions:** Given that maintainers often have to juggle many tasks including issues, pull requests, and resolving bugs, when community members step in to answer questions it can significantly lighten their load.
+1. **Answer questions:** Given that maintainers often have to juggle many tasks including issues, pull requests, and resolving bugs, when community members step in to answer questions, it can significantly lighten their load.
 Additionally, this assistance directly helps the individuals who are looking for answers.
 2. **Start discussions:** Initiating thoughtful discussions about new features, design changes, or potential improvements can be incredibly valuable.
 It's a way for the maintainers to get community feedback and engage others in the project's development.
 3. **Review code:** Participating in code reviews, even if you're not a maintainer, can be helpful.
 It provides additional perspectives on the code changes and can improve the overall quality of the project.
 4. **Create tutorials or guides:** Crafting tutorials and guides that demonstrate how to use the project or the implementation of particular features.
-This is helpful when these resources highlight innovative or less-known ways to utilize the project's capabilities.
+This is helpful when these resources highlight innovative or less-known ways to use the project's capabilities.
 5. **Promote the Project:** Help spread the word about the project.
 This can be through writing blog posts, speaking at conferences, or simply sharing it with your network.
-6. **Bug Triaging:** Helping to manage the issue tracker by reproducing bugs, labeling issues, or closing resolved ones can greatly assist the maintainers.
+6. **Bug Triaging:** Helping to manage the issue tracker by reproducing bugs, labelling issues, or closing resolved ones can greatly help the maintainers.
 7. **Accessibility Improvements:** Making a project more accessible to everyone is incredibly important.
 This can be offering translations if you know a language the docs haven't been translated into or suggesting and implementing features that make the project easier to use for individuals with a disability.

 ![CDN media](https://i.redd.it/wjrgcxm0err91.jpg)